UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 popular batch systems.

-Before being able to use the TSI, you must install one of the TSI variants and configure it for your local environment.
+Before being able to use the TSI, you must install one of the TSI variants and configure it for your local environment:

 - Execute the installation script ``Install.sh`` and follow the instructions to copy all required files into a new TSI installation directory.

-  - Adapt the configuration as described below
+- Adapt the configuration as described below.

 In the following, ``TSI_INSTALL`` refers to the directory where you installed the TSI.
-This has the following sub-directories
+This has the following sub-directories:

 .. table::
+ :widths: 25 25 50
  :class: tight-table

  +---------------------+--------------------+--------------------------------------+